-God was longsuffering with Israel, giving them a Law that identified their deficiencies, and a sacrificial system that could assist them to maintain some sensitivity to their condition.
-However, even though similar conditions may be found within the church, they are no longer tolerable.
+It is with these things in mind that we now come to Paul's explanation of Israel's unbelief.
+The relevance of this subject is that this explains the failure to discern the truth on the part of all who found within the church, they are no longer tolerable.
 The sin of the world has been removed, the devil has been destroyed, and principalities and powers have been spoiled, or plundered (Heb 9:26; 2:14; Col 2:15).
-A reconciliation has been made (2 Cor 5:18-19), the heavens have been opened to us (Heb 10:20), and the Holy Spirit of promise has been given to us (1 Thess 4:8).
-Blindness and ignorance within the church are now out of order.
+A reconciliation has been made, the heavens have been opened to us, and the Holy Spirit of promise has been given to us.
+Blindness and ignorance are now out of order.